We Love Social Media - Votes are Appreciated

 2. Shake quinoa in a dry, medium-hot pan until lightly toasted.

 3. Heat oil over medium heat.
-Add onion and sauté until soft.
+Add onion and saute until soft.

 4. Add carrot, quinoa, and vegetable broth.